 On AMD’s side of things, let’s break down the Ryzen 5 5600G.

 We see that the 5600G is an R5 CPU, so we know that it’s both an AMD CPU and a mid-tier processor.

-Moving on to the numbers, we find that it’s a 5th-gen Ryzen CPU (5600G), meaning it’s part of AMD’s most recent lineup.
+Moving on to the numbers, we find that it’s a 5th-gen Ryzen CPU (5600G), meaning it’s part of AMD’s last-generation lineup.

 The 600 gives us an even better idea of where it falls in the 5000-series lineup.
 It’s presumably slower than the 5700G and 5800X.
 With this information we can also surmise that it’s faster than the R5 3600, since it’s the same model of a newer generation.

 Finally, we know that it’s a Ryzen APU with built-in integrated graphics, and powerful ones at that, due to the presence of a G at the end of the name.

 As you can see from the examples above, these principles are quite easy to learn with a little bit of practice, and can greatly improve your understand of how one CPU compares to another, even without any outside information.